chike0905/python-chord/README.md

 python-chord
 ============
+This repository is fork form [here](https://github.com/gaston770/python-chord).It is optimized for python3.

+### Enviroment
+- Python 3.6.0 :: Anaconda 4.3.1

+# Original Readme
 Python implementation of [this paper](http://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf).

 Its base class is `Local`, located in chord.py.
 It provides the overlay network and